taimurijlal/Claude-Code-Security/module-4-skills/README.md

 ## Instructions

-1. Copy the `.claude/skills/` directory from this module into your project root
+1. Copy the `/skills/` directory from this module into your project root
 2. Launch Claude Code: `claude`
 3. Invoke the skill: type `/stride-threat-model` in Claude Code
 4. Claude will follow the STRIDE methodology and produce a `threat.md` file

-## Files

-- [`.claude/skills/stride-threat-model/SKILL.md`](.claude/skills/stride-threat-model/SKILL.md) - STRIDE threat modelling skill